AdamJeddy/For-Future-Me/_posts/Why-Has-Nobody-Told-Me-This-Before/2022-9-25-Why-Has-Nobody-Told-Me-This-Before.md

 - Values are not the same as goals.
 A goal is a concrete, finite thing that you can work towards.
 Once you achieve it, that is the end point.
 Then you have to look for the next goal.
 A goal might be passing an exam, ticking everything off your to do list, or running a personal best.
 Values are not a set of actions that can be completed.
 Values are a set of ideas about how you want to live your life, the kind of person you want to be and the principles you want to stand for.
 	- Shorten version: `Values are different from goals.
 Goals are specific actions that can be completed, while values are guiding principles about how we want to live our lives.
 Values shape our behaviors and overall direction, while goals are temporary and specific.`

-### Chapter 34: How to create a life with meaning
+### 34: How to create a life with meaning
-- Overly focusing on outcome can lead us to quit more easily when we don’t see results quickly enough or when we meet resistance and hurdles along the way.
+Overly focusing on outcome can lead us to quit more easily when we don’t see results quickly enough or when we meet resistance and hurdles along the way.